tmukammel/iOSKickStart/README.md

 2. UIColor init with hex value.
 3. UIView corner-radius and colored-border IBInspectables.
 4. Text localization with key string from interface builder.
-5. Define once user everywhere global constants.
+5. Define once use everywhere global constants.
 6. Navigationbar set solid color and line shadow visibility on/off.
 7. Scrollview input form by just enabling actAsInputForm in interface builder.
 Use Scrollview's customFirstRespnder property to focus on specif view over keyboard.
 8. Dismiss keyboard on tap with enabling UIView extension var endEditingOnTap.